dh4/mupen64plus-qt/README.md

 ### --saveoptions/--nosaveoptions

 One or the other is sent to Mupen64Plus based on the "Save Options" checkbox underneath the other tab.
-If --saveoptions is set, then Mupen64Plus will save whatever settings are passed to it into it's configuration file (mupen64plus.cfg)
+If --saveoptions is set, then Mupen64Plus will save whatever settings are passed to it into its configuration file (mupen64plus.cfg)